John L. Nelson

-John Lewis Nelson (June 29, 1916 – August 25, 2001), also known as his stage name Prince Rogers, was an American jazz musician and songwriter.
+John Lewis Nelson (June 29, 1916 – August 25, 2001), also known by his stage name Prince Rogers, was an American jazz musician and songwriter.
 He was the father of musicians Prince and Tyka Nelson and a credited co-writer on some of his son's songs.

 Personal life

-Nelson was born in Webster Parish, Louisiana, one of five children born to Carrie (Jenkins) and Clarence Nelson.
+Nelson was born in Webster Parish, Louisiana, one of five children born to Carrie (née Jenkins) and Clarence Nelson.
 He traveled to Minneapolis to become a musician in 1948.
 Playing the piano, Nelson used "Prince Rogers" as a stage name and started a band called "The Prince Rogers Trio" with local musicians.

 In 1956, he met Mattie Della Shaw (November 11, 1933 – February 15, 2002) at a show on the north side of Minneapolis.
 Shaw was a jazz musician who became the musical group's singer.
 She had one son, Alfred Frank Alonzo Jackson (July 6, 1953 – August 29, 2019).
-Nelson married Shaw on August 31, 1957, and the couple had two more children, Prince (1958–2016, a musician who was named after his father's stage name) and Tyka Nelson (born 1960, a singer).
+Nelson married Shaw on August 31, 1957, and the couple had two more children, Prince (1958–2016, a musician who was named after his father's stage name) and Tyka Nelson (1960–2024, a singer).
 The couple formally separated in 1965 and were divorced on September 24, 1968.

 John Nelson's grandfather, Rev. Edward "Ed."
 Nelson was born to a White slaveowner, John Nelson and his Cherokee concubine.
 Rev. Ed became a travelling preacher for the Colored Methodist Episcopal Church and married Emma, a Black woman.